michaelholmes4/NNComp/README.md

 The trained models from the thesis project can be downloaded [here](https://hcloudh.com/nextcloud/s/9rWEe6EHQq4x4DS/download/All_Models.zip).

-An audio plugin was also created using [iPlug2](https://github.com/iPlug2/iPlug2).
+A demo audio plugin was also created using [iPlug2](https://github.com/iPlug2/iPlug2).
 The project folder for this is also supplied.
 Alternatively, pre-built binaries for the plugin can be downloaded [here](https://hcloudh.com/nextcloud/s/mxBCBoyYKQzmjcL).

 ## Contents